-YouTube, the video sharing site, has faced an enormous amount of backlash as it has reportedly hiding clips and videos that reference LGBTQ+ relationships.
+YouTube, the video sharing site, has faced an enormous amount of backlash after reportedly hiding clips and videos that reference LGBTQ+ relationships

 The hashtag #YouTubeIsOverParty is trending on Twitter after members of its LGBTQ+ community discovered some of their videos are being hidden by the site.

 As reported in The Guardian, Rowan Ellis is a British YouTuber with over 22.5k followers who vlogs on feminism and queer perspectives.
 Last week, she posted a video that suggested YouTube is guilty of an anti-LBGT bias.

 In the vid, Ellis explains that YouTube’s restricted mode is ‘filtering out a hell of a lot of LGBT content’, with 40 of her own clips hidden by the video streaming site.

 “I think it’s really important to look at why LGBT content has been deemed inappropriate,” she said.

 “This is something which goes far beyond a mistake that YouTube might have made, that they’re going to draw attention to and fix later.”

 POSITIVITY AND LOVE!

 — liddy (@lydhlmn) March 20, 2017